Climate Resilience Policy Indicator

-IEA (2021), Climate Resilience Policy Indicator, IEA, Paris https://www.iea.org/reports/climate-resilience-policy-indicator, License: CC BY 4.0
+IEA (2022), Climate Resilience Policy Indicator, IEA, Paris https://www.iea.org/reports/climate-resilience-policy-indicator, License: CC BY 4.0

-In this report
+About this report

 The increasing frequency or intensity of extreme weather events such as heatwaves, wildfires, cyclones, floods and cold spells can cause disruptions to energy supply and difficulties in demand management.
 The recent electricity outages due to heatwaves in California, wildfires in Australia and cyclones in Japan and Korea demonstrate that energy systems are already exposed to and largely affected by climate hazards.
 Since climate change is expected to raise these risks, building climate resilience of energy systems becomes increasingly important.
 Climate resilience is the ability to anticipate, absorb, accommodate and recover from the effects of a potentially hazardous event related to climate change.

 A climate-resilient energy system is one that can adapt to and withstand the long-term changes in climate patterns and continue to operate under the immediate shocks from extreme weather events, and restore the system’s function after an interruption resulting from climate hazards.

 The IEA Clean Energy Transitions Programme (CETP), particularly through the contribution of the NRCan supported this analysis.